- Getting spray foam insulation presents problems for homeowners

 The major potential downside of this is that, by keeping in so much warmth, you can create the perfect environment for mould and mildew to flourish.

-Of course, mould and mildew is not a given with spray foam insulation – in fact it’s actually more likely for both mould and mildew to appear with fibreglass and fabric insulation.
+Of course, mould and mildew are not guaranteed with spray foam insulation—in fact, they are more likely to appear with fibreglass and fabric insulation.

 How to fix

-Fixing mould and mildew is a case of trying out one of the many, many different recipes available online (bleach and water solutions are a popular option, or undiluted white vinegar if you prefer a more eco-friendly approach).
-Your best bet however, is preventing it from occurring in the first place.
+Fixing mould and mildew is as simple as trying one of the many different recipes available online (bleach and water solutions are a popular option, or undiluted white vinegar if you prefer a more eco-friendly approach).
+Your best bet, however, is to prevent it from occurring in the first place.

-Both actually only take between 24–48 hours to appear, but at this point the growths can be small enough to miss entirely.
-So you should first assess your loft for any problem spots before committing to insulating it with spray foam.
+Both only take 24–48 hours to appear, but at this point, the growths can be small enough to be missed entirely.
+So, you should first assess your loft for any problem spots before committing to insulating it with spray foam.

 Alternatively, if you use open-cell insulation, your roof will be able to ‘breathe’ more effectively.

-You can get an idea of which insulation will be best for your home by filling in our simple webform.
-All you need to do is enter a few short details about your home, and we’ll connect with our expert installers.
+That being said, if you are considering insuring your home but are unsure about spray foam or any other product, fill out our simple webform to get an idea of which insulation will be best for your home.
+Enter a few short details about your home, and we’ll connect you with our expert installers.

 They’ll get back to you with obligation-free quotes for you to compare.